Count Turf: Stud career

 At stud, Count Turf stood at Almahurst Farm in Nicholasville, Kentucky, then at Elmhurst Farm near Lexington, and finally at Windy Hills Farm in Westminster, Maryland.
 As a sire, his accomplishments were modest, producing only two stakes race winners.
 One of those was Manassa Mauler, so-named by Jack Amiel for the widely known pugilistic nickname of his friend Jack Dempsey.

 Count Turf died in 1966 and is buried at Windy Hills Farm.

 Pedigree

+Count Turf is inbred 4S x 4D x 5D to the stallion Sundridge, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation and fifth generation (via Pasquita) on the dam side of his pedigree.

+Count Turf is inbred 4S x 4D to the mare Sweet Briar, meaning that she appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+Count Turf is inbred 5D x 4D to the stallion Polymelus, meaning that he appears fifth generation (via Corcyra) and fourth generation on the dam side of his pedigree.